jundalisay/spblist/content/en/research/paracelsus/dictionary/v.md

 Vinum correctum is the Alcool of Wine.

-Vinum essatum is Wine impregnated with the vertues of hearbs or any thing else.
+Vinum essatum is Wine impregnated with the virtues of hearbs or any thing else.

 Viriditas salis is the green oyle of salt.